nextflow-io/training/docs/hello_nextflow/09_hello_nf-core.md

         fastqe: $VERSION
 ```

-We will not cover [`stubs`](https://www.nextflow.io/docs/latest/process.html#stub) in this training, but look at them at a later point.
-They are not necessary to run a module, so let's remove them for now and delete:
+We will not cover [`stubs`](https://www.nextflow.io/docs/latest/process.html#stub) in this training.
+They are not necessary to run a module, so let's remove them for now:

 ```groovy title="modules/local/fastqe.nf" linenums="74"
 stub: